-Use third party quotes, from clients, partners and colleagues, to showcase your skills.
-This will help prevent you feeling concerned about sounding arrogant.
-These comments also give you credibility and support the points you are making about your work.
+Use quotes from clients, partners and colleagues to highlight your skills and provide third party credibility and evidence.
 Only use what people have said about you professionally, or what has been said about you in appraisals and performance reviews.

-4. Understand how to talk about your strengths and weaknesses
+5. Understand how to talk about your strengths (and weaknesses)

-Think about five key strengths which you can demonstrate with examples.
-Use real examples which could be relevant to the position you are being interviewed for.
-The strengths you use may change from interview to interview, depending on the requirements of the particular role.
-Add credibility to what you are saying by telling the interviewer how you used your strengths to win work, or to gain a client or a colleague’s trust and confidence.
-Further emphasise your strengths by giving examples of what other people (perhaps a supervisor or client) said about you.
+Prepare five key strengths which you can demonstrate with real examples that are relevant to the role.
+Add credibility by demonstrating how you used your strengths to win work, or to gain a client or a colleague’s trust and confidence.
+Further, emphasize your strengths with examples of what a supervisor or client said about you.